lwang-genomics/NGS_pipeline/README.md

 # NGS_pipeline: An All-in-One Modular Wrapper for RNA-seq, ChIP-seq, and ATAC-seq Workflows

-**NGS_pipeline** is a streamlined, modular wrapper designed to simplify and automate the analysis of next-generation sequencing (NGS) data, including RNA-seq, ChIP-seq, and ATAC-seq.
+**NGS_pipeline** is a streamlined, light-weight wrapper designed to simplify and automate the analysis of next-generation sequencing (NGS) data, including RNA-seq, ChIP-seq, and ATAC-seq.
 Built in Python, this tool provides flexible support for both single-end and paired-end reads, enabling users to perform trimming, alignment, quantification, peak calling, and quality control through intuitive commands.
 With minimal setup and clear structure, NGS_pipeline is ideal for both routine processing and reproducible research workflows.

 ## Installation